FREQUENTLY ASKED QUESTIONS

 At ReachAnother Foundation, we believe that the world is a big village, that we are all connected and that all lives have equal value.
 We believe that small targeted investments in knowledge, time and money can produce big results and change the world.
 Americans and Europeans have always been very generous with charitable donations, yet there is only a small percentage of those donated funds that supports goals abroad.
 For $150, ReachAnother can support one life-saving surgery in Ethiopia, while the same surgery would cost close to $30,000 in the United States.
 Our support in Ethiopia has a multiplier effect that enable us to have a greater impact for babies born with spina bifida and hydrocephalus.

-Will that problem ever go away?
+Will the problem ever go away?

 Read our story and learn how it all started.